Firhad Hakim

 Urban Development and Municipal Affairs and Housing in the Government of West Bengal.
 Hakim is an MLA of the Trinamool Congress party from the Kolkata Port constituency and a member of National Working Committee of All India Trinamool Congress.

 Hakim was elected to the West Bengal Legislative Assembly in 2009.
 Two years later, he became a cabinet minister in the Mamata Banerjee ministry.
 In December 2018, he was appointed mayor after Sovan Chatterjee resigned.

+Hakim resigned from his post as the mayor on 5 June 2026 amidst several political tensions within his party.

 Personal life

 Hakim's grandfather migrated from the Gaya district of Bihar to Kolkata and started his business.
 His father, Abdul Hakim, was a law officer for the Kolkata Port Trust.
 He is married to Ismat Hakim.
 They have three daughters—Priyadarshini, Shabba and Afsha.
 They live in Chetla, a neighborhood of South Kolkata.
 He is nicknamed Bobby after the Australian cricketer Bobby Simpson.

 Hakim graduated from Heramba Chandra College with a degree in commerce.
 He is the organizer-in-chief of the Chetla Agrani Durga Puja committee.